Penobscot Island Air

-Penobscot Island Air is a small regional airline based at Knox County Regional Airport, Maine, United States (RKD) operating from a private terminal.
+Penobscot Island Air is a Part 135 air taxi airline based at Knox County Regional Airport, Maine, United States (RKD) operating from a private hangar.
 The airline operates scheduled service to the islands in Maine's Penobscot Bay and offers private charter land and seaplane flights throughout the region.
 The airline does not use a designated callsign for ATC communication; instead, it identifies itself using the aircraft's registration number, such as 'November Two Zero Seven Juliet Papa.'

 History

+Kevin Waters founded Penobscot Island Air in 2004 after the previous company, Maine Atlantic Aviation ceased operations.

 In November 2023, Sean and Andi Creeley acquired Penobscot Island Air and sister carrier Katahdin Air from the Waters family.

 Fleet

 Penobscot Island Air operates a fleet of Cessna aircraft equipped with both wheels and floats.
 The Penobscot Island Air fleet includes the following aircraft types (As of 21 May 2014).